amisr/amisrsynthdata/README.rst

   amisrsynthdata example_synth_config.yaml -v

 This should product the output synthetic data file ``synthetic_data.h5`` and four summary plot files in your working directory.
+Note that this example uses extremely simple ionospheric state functions for illustrative purposes.
 By editing the options in the configuration file, you can specify the radar mode and ionosphere that are used to create the synthetic data.
 Refer to the `configuration file documentation <https://amisrsynthdata.readthedocs.io/en/stable/configfile.html>`_ for information about the contents of the configuration file.

 Additional information about using this pacakge is available in the `usage documentation <https://amisrsynthdata.readthedocs.io/en/stable/usage.html>`_.